Nick Solak: Texas Rangers

 Entering the 2020 season, Baseball America ranked Solak as the Rangers' fourth-best prospect.
 Solak was the Rangers' Opening Day left fielder.
 In addition to left field, Solak also played at second base, center field, and as a designated hitter.
 His first home run of the season on August 9 was annulled after a referee changed it to an error committed by Jo Adell.
 Solak played 58 games (a tie for the club lead with Isiah Kiner-Falefa), finishing .268/.326/.344 and hitting two home runs.

 Solak was part of the Rangers' Opening Day roster for 2021 as a second baseman.
 On July 23, 2021, Solak was optioned to the Triple-A Round Rock Express.
 Up until that point, he had a team-high 88 second-base starts, as well as a .225 batting average and 34 RBIs in 92 games.
 He was recalled to the Rangers on August 20.
-Upon his return, Solak stated he learnt "not to put too much pressure on [himself] whether things are going really good or things are going really bad" while Chris Woodward, the Rangers manager, stated that "it's been nice to see him kind of make that adjustment".
+Upon his return, Solak stated he learned "not to put too much pressure on [himself] whether things are going really good or things are going really bad" while Chris Woodward, the Rangers manager, stated that "it's been nice to see him kind of make that adjustment".
 Solak finished the season hitting .242/.314/.362/.677 with 11 home runs and 49 RBI.
 From April 14 to July 9, Solak had a 71-game no-error streak, the longest single-game streak among Ranger second basemen.

 Solak was part of the Rangers' 2022 Opening Day roster as an outfielder.
-On May 19, 2022, Solak was again optioned to Round Rock Express.
+On May 19, he was again optioned to Round Rock Express.
 He hit .209/.293/.313 and two home runs in his 75 plate appearances before his demotion.

-Cincinnati Reds
+Seattle Mariners

-On November 10, 2022, Solak was traded to the Cincinnati Reds in exchange for cash considerations.
+On November 10, 2022, Solak was traded to the Cincinnati Reds for cash considerations.
 Solak was optioned to the Triple-A Louisville Bats to begin the 2023 season.
+On March 30, 2023, the Reds designated him for assignment.

+On March 31, 2023, the Reds traded Solak to the Seattle Mariners for cash considerations.
+He was optioned to the Triple-A Tacoma Rainiers.
+He went 1-for-13 in 4 games with Tacoma before being designated for assignment on April 10.

+Atlanta Braves

+On April 14, 2023, the Chicago White Sox claimed Solak off of waivers and optioned him to the Triple-A Charlotte Knights.
+He was designated for assignment on April 16.

+On April 18, 2023, Solak was claimed off waivers by the Atlanta Braves and optioned to the Triple-A Gwinnett Stripers.
+He was recalled to the major league roster on April 25 after Eli White was placed on the paternity list.
+He appeared in one game against the Miami Marlins as a pinch runner for Sean Murphy before he was optioned to Gwinnett April 28.
+Solak was designated for assignment on June 6 following the acquisition of Ben Heller.